Direct Sales, MLM, Pyramid Scheme + Beautycounter Opportunity: Honest Thoughts from a Consultant

 Cons of being a Consultant:

 Being completely honest here.... getting looped in the MLM negative talk can be challenging and disappointing.
-As we continue to do this work and show how we are different, I believe people will WATCH and SEE Beautycounter is different, but now and then I get bummed about it.
+As we continue to do this work and show how we are different, I believe people will WATCH and SEE Beautycounter is different, but now and then I get bummed about the stigma.

 No control over promotions or product releases.
 Can you say control freak?
-Beautycounter communication has improved tremendously over the years, but I still have a hard time not being able to work this around my schedule.
+Beautycounter communication has improved over the years, but I still have a hard time not being able to work this around my schedule and plan in advance.

 Should you become a Beautycounter Consultant?